Mineeagle/runny/README.md

 # runny
-Runny allows to execute files, such as `.py` files from within Micro.
+Runny allows to execute files, such as `.py` files from within the [Micro](https://micro-editor.github.io/) text editor.
 There are two options to run a file:

 1. Without arguments
 2. With arguments